History of Gaza: In the Hebrew Bible

 Gaza is also mentioned in the Hebrew Bible as the place where Samson was imprisoned and met his death.

+According to biblical accounts, Gaza fell to Israelite rule during the reign of King David in the early 11th century BCE.
+When the biblically postulated United Monarchy split around 930 BCE, the territory of the Philistines, including Gaza, became part of the Kingdom of Judah.
+Some historians today believe that these stories about Israelite/Judean rule over Philistia are not historical, but rather mythical.

 The prophets Amos and Zephaniah are believed to have prophesied that Gaza would be deserted.

+Under Assyria, Egypt, Persia, Babylonia

-According to biblical accounts, Gaza fell to Israelite rule, from the reign of King David in the early 11th century BCE.
-When the United Monarchy split in about 930 BCE, Gaza became a part of the northern Kingdom of Israel.
-When the Kingdom of Israel fell to the Assyrians under Tiglath-Pileser III and Sargon II around 730 BCE, Gaza came under Assyrian rule.
+When Canaan fell to the Assyrians under Tiglath-Pileser III and Sargon II around 730 BCE, Gaza came under Assyrian rule.
 In the 7th century, it again came under Egyptian control, but during the Persian period (6th–4th centuries BCE) it enjoyed a certain independence and flourished.
-In 601/600 BCE, Babylonian king Nebuchadnezzar II was defeated against the Egyptian army under pharaoh Necho II at Migdol near Gaza; however, it was captured by him during his second unsuccessful campaign to invade Egypt in 568 BCE.
-In 529 BCE, Cambyses I unsuccessfully attacked Gaza and later, around 520 BCE, the Greeks established a trading post in Gaza.
-The first coins were minted on the Athens model around 380 BCE.
+In 601/600 BCE, Babylonian king Nebuchadnezzar II was defeated by the Egyptian army under pharaoh Necho II at Migdol near Gaza; however, it was captured by Nebuchadnezzar during his second unsuccessful campaign to invade Egypt in 568 BCE.
+In 529 BCE, Cambyses I unsuccessfully attacked Gaza.
+The first coins were minted on the Athens model around 420–410 BCE.

+Hellenistic period

+Alexander, Ptolemies and Seleucids

 Alexander the Great besieged Gaza—the last city to resist his conquest on his path to Egypt—for five months, finally capturing it in 332 BCE.
 Led by a eunuch named Batis and defended by Arab mercenaries, Gaza withstood the siege for two months, until it was overcome by storm.
 The defenders, mostly local elements, fought to the death and the women and children were taken as captives.
 The city was resettled by neighboring Bedouins, who were sympathetic to Alexander's rule.
 He then organized the city into a polis or "city-state" and Greek culture took root in Gaza which gained a reputation as a flourishing center of Hellenic learning and philosophy.
 Belonging at first to the Ptolemaic kingdom, it passed after 200 BCE to the Seleucids.

+Nabateans and Hasmoneans

 In the 1st century BCE and the first half of that century, it was the Mediterranean port of the Nabateans, whose caravans arrived there from Petra or from Elath on the Red Sea.
 In 96 BCE, the Hasmonean king Alexander Jannaeus besieged the city for a year, which had sided with Ptolemy IX Soter against him.
-The inhabitants, who had hoped for help from the Nabatean king Aretas II, were killed and their city destroyed by Jannaeus when Aretas did not come to their aid.
+The inhabitants, who had hoped for help from the Nabataean king Aretas II, were killed and their city destroyed by Jannaeus when Aretas did not come to their aid.

-Classical antiquity

-Roman empire
+Roman period

 Gaza was rebuilt by consul Aulus Gabinius after it was incorporated into the Roman Empire in 63 BCE, under the command of Pompey Magnus.
 Roman rule brought six centuries of relative peace and prosperity to the city—which became a busy port and locus of trade between the Middle East and Africa.